sergiovasileiou/Python_Financial_Report/README.md

 ## 🚀 How to Run the Code

 1. **Environment Setup**:
-   Ensure that Python and the required libraries (`pandas`, `matplotlib`, and `seaborn`) are installed.
+   Ensure that Python and the required libraries (`pandas` and `matplotlib`) are installed.
 Install them via pip if necessary:

 2. **File Preparation**:
 Place **Income_Statement.xlsx** and **Balance_Sheet.xlsx** in the same directory as your Python script.